ShareX/sharex.github.io/docs/custom-uploader.md

 ### json

-You can use [JsonPath](https://goessner.net/articles/JsonPath/) to parse URL from [JSON](https://en.wikipedia.org/wiki/JSON) response.
+You can use [JsonPath](https://goessner.net/articles/JsonPath/) to parse a URL from a [JSON](https://en.wikipedia.org/wiki/JSON) response.

 Syntax: